georgemuriithi/tesla-stock-price-pred/README.md

     <img alt="License" src="https://img.shields.io/github/license/georgemuriithi/tesla-stock-price-pred.svg?color=blue&cachedrop">
 </a>

-Predicting Tesla’s stock price over some months using an LSTM model.
-Tweets about Tesla are used to improve the prediction accuracy.
+Tesla’s stock price was predicted over some months using an LSTM model.
+Tweets about Tesla were used to improve prediction accuracy.

+First, the stock price was predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
+Then, tweets about Tesla were cleaned and their daily average sentiment scores were computed using **TextBlob.** Lastly, the daily average sentiment scores were added as a feature in the LSTM model and used for prediction.

 ***Disclaimer:** The LSTM model cannot be used to predict Tesla's stock price in real life.
-The stock market is highly unpredictable, therefore, prediction models do not work.
-In this project, the validation phase is used for analysis.
-The purpose of this project is to implement **Multivariate Time-Series Prediction using LSTM.***
+The stock market is highly unpredictable.
+Therefore, prediction models do not work.
+In this project, the validation phase is used to test the model's performance.*

 ## Problem Description
-In this project, we investigate the significance of tweets about a company, **Tesla, Inc.** in this case, in predicting its stock price.
-First, we predict the stock price over some months using an **LSTM Multivariate Time-Series Prediction** model without including the sentiment scores of tweets.
-Then, we clean up the tweets and compute their daily average sentiment scores using **TextBlob.** Lastly, we include the sentiment scores as a feature in our LSTM model and predict the stock price.
+The task was to investigate the impact of tweets about Tesla on its stock price.

 ### Data
-The csv files and model states can be accessed from the *data* folder.
+The csv files zip and model states can be accessed from the *data* folder.

 ## Solution Approach
 ### <a href="https://github.com/georgemuriithi/tesla-stock-price-pred/blob/main/1-TSLA-Stock-Price-Prediction-Without-Sentiment-Scores.ipynb">Prediction Without Sentiment Scores</a>